 - You can find some compact treadmills that fold to take up less space when not in use.

-- Treadmills can be noisy – the more expensive models are quieter than the economy models.
+- The treadmill noise level can be unacceptable to you if you live in an apartment, or upstairs.
+The more expensive models are quieter than the economy models.
 An equipment mat placed beneath the treadmill may help to muffle the noise.

-- Less agility benefits than running outside.
+- Less agility benefits.
 Running outside boosts your balance and coordination.

 - Takes up some space in the home – about the space of a two-seater sofa.

-- Running or jogging is a high-impact exercise that involves repetitive stress.
+- Running or jogging is a high-impact exercise.
 People with low back pain may find it makes their pain worse.
-Discs are the shock absorber in your spine.
 The repetitive impact of running or jogging can put additional stress on your discs, causing pain.

 Treadmills Require Maintenance